 Seven Key Features of an Endpoint Security

-This serves as the first line of defense against known malware such as Trojan, virus, worms, spyware, and adware.
+This serves as the first defense against known malware such as Trojan, virus, worms, spyware, and adware.
 When a user downloads a file or an application, the antivirus scans it before running it on the computer to prevent malware infection.

 Each malware contains a unique signature that identifies them.
 And thousands of them are released every day.
 A cloud database serves as a library with a huge collection of these virus codes and signatures.